MilesCranmer/BorrowChecker.jl/README.md

 ### Assignment

-- `@set x = value`: Assign a new value to an existing owned mutable variable
+- `@set x = value`: Assign a new value to an existing bound mutable variable

 ### Loops